Welcome to the “Learn & Burn” Toolkit!

 This webinar hosted by the Southern Fire Exchange in provides some tips, lessons learned, and best practices for hosting a “Learn & Burn” event.

-These videos provide information from both participants and organizers at the Virginia and Alabama events.
+These videos provide information from both participants and organizers at Virginia, Alabama, and North Carolina events.
 Videos are an excellent way to capture the success of the event as well as to have promotional material for future events.
 Inviting the media to attend and highlight the importance of fire is a great way to expand your reach even further!

 This template flier was developed using targeted marketing principles from Tools for Engaging Landowners Effectively (TELE).
 Below are some examples of fliers that have been used for past workshops.

 Below are some examples of Agendas that have been used for past workshops.